 Laughter is often followed by an audible inhalation and it is not clear if this belongs to laughter or not [58].
-In the AVLC database [33] it was considered as part of the laughter whereas in [16] it was not.
-Therefore, we introduce two different sets of labels, one that contains the inhalation and one which does not contain it as described below.
+In the AVLC Database [33] it was considered as part of the laughter whereas in [16] it was not.
+Therefore, we introduce two different sets of labels, one that contain the inhalation and one which do not contain it as described below.

-Annotation was performed by one annotator using the ELAN annotation tool [59,60] using the following 9 labels: Laughter: Used for laughter as defined above.
+Annotation was performed by one annotator using the ELAN annotation tool [59, 60] using the following 9 labels: Laughter: Used for laughter as de-fined above.
 Speech: Used for speech.
 Speech-Laugh: Used to label segments where speech and laughter occur simultaneously.
 It is still unclear whether speech laughter is closer to laughter or speech.
-In some studies it has been assigned to speech [22,61].
-On the other hand, it has been proposed that speech laughter should represent an independent category [58] since it is not simply laughter superimposed on articulation but a more complex vocalization.
-In other databases [33] and studies [62,63] it has been annotated and studied as an independent category, and we follow the same approach.
+In some studies it has been assigned to speech [22, 61].
+On the other hand, it has been proposed that speech laughter should represent an independent category [58] since it is not simply laughter superimposed on articulation but a more complex vocaliza- tion.
+In other databases [33] and studies [62, 63] it has been annotated and studied as an independent category, and we follow the same approach.
 Posed Smile: Used to label posed smiles.
 Posed Laughter: Used to label posed laughter.
 Other: Used to label other human sounds, e.g., coughing, throat clearing, etc. Laughter + Inhalation: Used to label laughter but also contains the terminal inhalation whenever it is present.
-Speech Laugh + Inhalation: Used to label speech laughter but also contains the terminal inhalation whenever it is present.
-Posed Laughter + Inhalation: Used to label posed laughter but also contains the terminal inhalation whenever it is present.
+Speech Laugh + Inhalation: Used to label speech laughter but also contains the terminal inhalation when- ever it is present.

+Posed Laughter + Inhalation: Used to label posed laughter